woocommerce/google-listings-and-ads/readme.txt

 = 1.13.3 - 2022-05-31 =
 * Add - Add six more promotion supported countries.
-* Fix - Allow unicode for Manufacturer Part Number (MPN ) value.
+* Fix - Allow unicode for Manufacturer Part Number (MPN) value.
+* Fix - Avoid to show Unsaved Values confirmation in Edit Free Listing when no values has been changed.
+* Fix - Prevent repeated account URL retrievals.
+* Fix - Update tracking docs.
+* Tweak - Replace storybook deps in favor of woocommerce-grow/storybook.
+* Tweak - Simplify and centralize the processing of internal states for the TreeSelectControl component.
 * Update - budget recommendation conversion rate.

 = 1.13.2 - 2022-05-25 =